What Is Bitcoin Halving and How Does It Affect the Bitcoin Ecosystem?

 When Did the Bitcoin Halvings Happen?

-The second Bitcoin halving took place on July 9, 2016, when the block reward fell from 25 bitcoins to 12.5 bitcoins.
-By then, the total supply of bitcoins had reached about 15.75 million, and the price of one bitcoin was around $650.
+Second halving was July 9, 2016, when block reward dropped from 25 to 12.5.
+By then there was about 15.75 million in circulation and the price was $650.

-The third and most recent halving happened on May 11, 2020.
-The block reward was reduced from 12.5 bitcoins to 6.25 bitcoins at that point.
-The total supply of bitcoins was about 18.375 million, and the price of one bitcoin was around $8,600.
+Third and most recent halving was May 11, 2020.
+Block reward dropped from 12.5 to 6.25.
+There was about 18.375 million in circulation and the price was $8,600.

 Bitcoin halving by crypto.com